-A vitrectomy in Turkey typically costs from AUD $3,307 to AUD $5,320.
+A vitrectomy in Turkey typically costs from Price on request to Price on request .
 Prices depend on the complexity of the retinal condition, the surgeon's expertise, and the chosen medical hub, such as Istanbul or Antalya.
-In Australia, the average price for this procedure is AUD $9,346, meaning patients can save approximately 54% by travelling abroad.
+In Australia, the average price for this procedure is _price_compare_AU_average_, meaning patients can save approximately _price_percent_discount_% by travelling abroad.
 These costs generally include preoperative diagnostics, the surgical procedure, anaesthetic fees, and follow-up examinations.

 Bookimed Expert Insight: Choosing a highly experienced specialist does not always require a massive price premium in Turkey.
 For example, packages with Professor Ahmet Satici, who has performed 20,000+ surgeries, start around A$8,400.
 This often includes a 5-day hotel stay and transfers.
 Clinics like Associate Professor M. Derda Ozer's practice also offer similar pricing while holding JCI accreditation, providing Australian patients with high-standard care and inclusive recovery logistics at a fixed rate.